 Every floor is different and certainly every home is.
 It all depends on the area.
 If you can get lucky with just a broom and mop, awesome.
 For much bigger floors and pet shedding homes, I can’t tell you enough how this process really works.
 Especially if you notice things like myself.
 When picking something up off the floor, you don’t want to pick hairs up with it.

 These are not commercial cleaning supplies.
 You can get them at almost any retail location or online.
 I’ve personally had experience with and highly recommend.
 Good ol’ floor cleaners like Fabuloso might work good for you, we just don’t use the strong scented products because we believe they are not sanitary and the smell is overwhelming.

 After you’ve vacuumed your floor, cleaned with one of the cleaners listed above ( oh, the honest wet floor wipes are AWESOME ) and allowed it to dry, run a good broom or a dry swiffer over it to push any remaining hairs to a pile and then inspect with a wet wipe to pick up anything left behind.

 This is the BEST, perhaps the ONLY way to remove pet hairs and crumbs stuck in hard places!
 Good luck cleaning those floors thoroughly.
-If you’re not all about that and want to hire the best cleaning service in the area, click here to read more.
+If you’re not all about that and want to hire the best cleaning service in the area, we are here for you!

-Share your FLOOR CLEANING experiences on Twitter by @itsasassylife We’ll be happy to Re-Tweet.
+Share your FLOOR CLEANING experiences on Twitter by @SassyCleaning We’ll be happy to Re-Tweet.